osome-iu/CoVaxxy-Misinfo/README.md

       ├── logs
       ├── output_files
       └── src
+      └── v1-streaming

 * `config.ini` - configuration file that specifies paths and filenames for the scripts
 * `data` - folder which contains subfolders with raw data at the state and county level, as well as Twitter data.
 Check related README files for further details
 * `intermediate_files` - folder which contains intermediate data to be merged
 * `logs` - folder which contains logs for the output of scripts
 * `src` - folder which contains scripts to be executed
+* `v1-streaming` - folder which contains the code used to stream the tweets

 ## Keywords and Low-credibility sources
 You can find keywords used to filter Twitter stream in `src/keywords.txt`.
 You can find the list of low-credibility sources in `intermediate_files/low_credibility.csv`.
 Check the [Github repository](https://github.com/osome-iu/CoVaxxy) associated to our CoVaxxy project for further details.